 Bernadine Mellis teaches video production with an emphasis on documentary and experimental narrative.
 Her own films span political/personal non-fiction and experimental fiction.
 Her documentary, The Forest for the Trees, follows environmentalist Judi Bari’s civil case against the FBI.
 Bernadine also directed The Odyssey, a collaborative, queer adaptation of Homer's epic.
 Bernadine is currently working on two projects: a story about children of the New Left, and a documentary about alternative burial practices.

-Orchestra Director; Associate Professor of Music, on leave 2018-19
+Orchestra Director; Associate Professor of Music

 The American Prize winning conductor Ng Tian Hui is the music director of the Mount Holyoke Symphony Orchestra (USA), and the music director of the University of Massachusetts Amherst Symphony Orchestra (USA).
 Ng has conducted orchestras around the world including the Moravian Philharmonic Orchestra (Czech Republic), the Dartington Festival Orchestra (UK), the Orchestra of the Royal Opera of Wallonie (Belgium), and the Oregon Bach Festival Orchestra (USA)